wenzel-hoffman/audio-circuits/wenzels-mosfet-class-a-headphones-stereo-amp/README.md

 like how it sounds, it’s sounds powerful and “open”, sweet, with big bass.
 The amp has lots of gain and output power (good for high-impedance cans).

-I’m personally satisfied with this design, I initially tried to make something simple for studio monitoring purposes but I enjoy how pleasing it sounds, how powerful it is without being noisy (even just on a breadbord, without any shielding), and that it has deep and extended powerful bass response.

 I designed and tested it around 24V, so that the amp has plenty of headroom for loud signals.
 But it should totally work fine with 12V too.